Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 8. Click the ![Add](/Assets/Icons/Plus01.png "[Add]") (Add) button in the variants box.
 The [Add single variant ![Add single variant](/Assets/Icons/Document.png "[Add single variant]") ] button and the [Add multiple variants ![Add multiple variants](/Assets/Icons/Documents.png "[Add multiple variants]") ] button are displayed.

-9. Follow one of the described sub-procedures:
+9. Follow one of the described procedures:
   - To create a single variant to the product, see [Create a single variant](#create-a-single-variant).
   - To create multiple variants to the product, see [Create multiple variants](#create-multiple-variants).

-#### Create a single variant
+### Create a single variant

+#### Prerequisites

+A variant set is created to the attribute set of the product you want to assign the variants to, see [Create a variant set](/PIM/Integration/07_ManageVariantSets.md#create-a-variant-set).

+#### Procedure
 *PIM > Products > Tab LIST > Button Add > Tab Variants > Select variant set > Button Add*
 *PIM > Products > Tab LIST > Select Product > Tab Variants > Button Add*